-A 62km slackpack hiking holiday over 4 days/3 nights between Oyster Bay, St Francis Bay and Cape St Francis
+A 62km slackpack hiking holiday over 4 days/3 nights between Oyster Bay, St Francis Bay and Cape St Francis.

-Three picturesque fishing villages, a rugged coastline, sand dunes as far as the eye can see, a tidal river, protected fynbos, wetlands and a visit to South Africa’s only privately owned working harbour.
-These are some of the ingredients that make up the Chokka Trail, a 62 km slackpack hiking holiday between Oyster Bay, St Francis Bay and Cape St Francis.
+Three picturesque fishing villages, a rugged coastline, sand dunes as far as the eye can see, a tidal river, protected fynbos, wetlands, and a visit to South Africa’s only privately-owned working harbour.
+These are some of the ingredients that make up the Chokka Trail, a 62km slackpack hiking holiday between Oyster Bay, St Francis Bay and Cape St Francis.

-The best possible way to see and experience just how beautiful the greater St Francis is on foot, at your own pace and with overnight accommodation at guest houses and a Resort.
+The best possible way to see and experience just how beautiful the greater St Francis is, is on foot, at your own pace and with overnight accommodation at guest houses and a Resort.
 The trail is situated in the Kouga Region, Eastern Province, a mere hour’s drive to the west of Port Elizabeth.

 Since the Chokka Trail was launched in October 2013, hundreds of hikers successfully complete this 4 day/3 night hiking holiday each year – what else do you expect from a trail that is fully catered for and each day finished off with a home cooked meal, hot shower and comfortable bed?

-Arrival Day – Up to 18 km (or less!)
+Arrival Day – Up to 18km (or less!)

 Drive to the Cape St Francis Resort to arrive no later than 11h00.
 Your vehicle will stay here for the duration of the hike.
-We will take you to Oyster Bay, a trip of around 45 minutes to check in to the Oyster Bay Beach Lodge, your accommodation for the first night.
+We will take you to Oyster Bay, a trip of around 45 minutes to check in to the Oyster Kaya, your accommodation for the first night.

-Lunch packs will be provided and you can set off on your warm-up walk.
-The full walk is around 18 km but you can do as much or as little as you like, because it is an out-and-back trail along the coast to Thysbaai (if you have time and you can’t resist adding a beach walk, please note that the bay is 3 km long).
+Lunch packs will be provided, and you can set off on your warm-up walk.
+The full walk is around 18km but you can do as much or as little as you like, because it is an out-and-back trail along the coast to Thysbaai (if you have time and you can’t resist adding a beach walk, please note that the bay is 3km long).
 We suggest you walk out for no more than two and a half hours before turning back.
-The trail follows the rugged coast line, through fynbos and low coastal thicket.
+The trail follows the rugged coastline, through fynbos and low coastal thicket.
 It is peaceful and uninhabited, with only an occasional fisherman to be seen and the crashing waves and birdsong to be heard.
 At low tide you can see ancient fish traps in a rock gulley, built over two thousand years ago by the KhoiSan.

-Day 2 – 16 km:
+Day 2 – 18km:

-After a hearty breakfast, you pick up your lunch pack, fill enough water bottles to last you at least 6 hours and set off down the road, leaving your luggage to be transported to your next overnight stop.
+After a hearty breakfast, you pick up your lunch pack; fill enough water bottles to last you at least 6 hours and set off down the road, leaving your luggage to be transported to your next overnight stop.
 One of the locals will hike with you, mainly because it is impossible to mark the route, and the dunes are forever changing so a route description is also useless (we love the dunes so welcome any excuse to spend a day there!).
-You leave the road after about half a kilometre, turning through a security gate onto private property and entering another world.
+You leave the road after about a kilometer, to enter another world.
 Peace and tranquility take over as you walk through the bush, enjoying the birdsong in the coastal thicket on either side of you.
 The track leads you to the dunes of the Oyster Bay Dune Bypass System, also referred to as the Sand River by the locals.
 The dune field is mobilised by wind and water.

-Day 3 – 15 km:
+Day 3 – 15km:

 The day’s hiking starts with a trail through an indigenous coastal forest, where old man’s beard and mushrooms’s worst enemy is bush pigs and small buck.

 After a few steep dunes (sorry!) you will cross into coastal thicket before you reach the Mostertshoek road.
 The trail meanders through a small group of holiday cottages at Mostertshoek and along the Wild Side, so named for the untamed sea that crashes onto the rocks in spectacular fashion the length of the trail.
 Look for otters in the rock pools and keep your eyes open for Oystercatchers, Kelp Gulls, Terns, and Turnstones.

-Day 4 – 13 km:
+Day 4 – 12km: